Welcome to Mercurial for Windows!

 The Windows installer was written by Bryan O'Sullivan.

-Mercurial is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 or any later version.
+Mercurial is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 Mercurial is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.